whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

 Arguments required for write:```ssize_t write(int fd, const void *buf, size_t count);```

 + EDX is given the bytes returned from the Read Syscall from through EAX.
-+ EAX is given the value of 4, syscall of write.
++ EAX is given the value of 4, syscall for write.
-+ EBX is given value 1, in order to write to the screen.
++ EBX is given value 1, in order to write to the screen through STDOUT.
 + ECX keeps pointing to the buffer where to write bytes from.

 This will finally write to the screen what has been opened and read.

-The following syscalls aren't really as exciting, as they are exit syscalls in order to exit the program gracefully.
+The following syscalls beyond the already shown are exit syscalls in order to exit the program gracefully.
+Furthermore, the resting bytes should be the variables.

 #### Conclusion (Shellcode #3)